TheTechRobo/python-shell/README.md

 Thanks for using!
 Your support inspires me

+# IMPORTANT
+###### Experimento! on CustPy is discontinued.
+Sorry for the inconvenience.
+Please use gamma and beta and omega for experimento now.
+However, on other projects this may remain unchanged

 # How to use CustPy
 There are many commands to use!
 Here's a...
 ### Tutorial